lordcraymen/xtoon/README.md

-# XTOON Agent — Expander & Linter for XML Tabular Object-Oriented Notation
+# XTOON — Expander & Linter for XML Tabular Object-Oriented Notation

 A tool that **expands** XTOON authoring syntax into plain XML and **lints** authoring blocks for determinism.
 It implements the v0.1 surface grammar plus the agreed extensions: